-Hippodrome of Constantinople –
+Hippodrome of Constantinople

 The construction of the famed Hippodrome of Constantinople was originally started under the orders of Emperor Septimius Severus (probably in circa 203 AD).
 But it took its gargantuan form after the expansion project by Constantine the Great, which translated to a width of 130 m (426 ft) and length of 450 m (1,476 ft).
-Simply put, the stadium had an approximate area of 629,000 sq ft (the equivalent of more than eleven American football fields) and the seating capacity for over 50,000 spectators.
+Simply put, the stadium had an approximate area of 629,000 sq ft (the equivalent of more than eleven American football fields) and a seating capacity of over 50,000 spectators.

-Much akin to its structural ‘cousin’ in Rome, the Hippodrome of Constantinople was mainly used for the wildly popular chariot racing events.
+Much akin to its structural ‘cousin’ in Rome, the Hippodrome of Constantinople was mainly used for wildly popular chariot racing events.
 The surge in popularity of such sports could be attested by the fervent fans of two rival stables, the ‘Blues’ (Veneti) and the ‘Greens’ (Prasinoi) – many of whom led the disastrous Nika riots of 532 AD that possibly accounted for around 30,000 deaths.

-Aqueduct of Valens –
+Aqueduct of Valens

 In any case, without a doubt, the massive structure, with its arched bridge expanding over a length of 3,186 ft (and height of 95 ft), was one of the major water supply systems of both ancient and medieval Constantinople.
 In fact, the aqueduct still flaunts its presence in Istanbul as one of the veritable landmarks of the modern city.

 Suffice it to say, given its scale and eminent presence, the Aqueduct of Valens was used for providing water to significant areas of Constantinople, including the Nymphaeum (in the Forum of Constantine, which we will talk about in the next entry), the Baths of Zeuxippus and the Great Palace of Constantinople.
 The structure was later renovated and connected to the gargantuan Basilica Cistern by Emperor Justinian, which had the volumetric capacity for holding 2.8 million cu ft of water (or 21 million gallons of water).

 Beyond symbolism, Hagia Sophia proudly stood as the cultural bastion of the Eastern Roman Empire, propelled by its Greek Orthodox faith.
 Now from the historical context, Hagia Sophia (or ‘Holy Wisdom’) was constructed as a church between 532 and 537 AD, with its patron being none other than Justinian I (also known as Saint Justinian the Great), the Eastern Roman Emperor who briefly restored the borders of the Roman realm along its western sections.

 As for the architectural scope, Hagia Sophia boasts an astronomical 12 million cu ft of volume, with an expansive floor area of 65,000 sq ft, which is more than an American football field.
 To that end, the medieval basilica held the record for the world’s largest cathedral for nearly a thousand years, until overtaken by Seville Cathedral in 1520 AD.

-The Blachernae Palace is named so because of its location in the north-west corner of Constantinople comprising the suburb of Blachernae.
-During the peak period in the city’s history from 4th to 11th century AD, this structure, though boasting its fair share of grandeur, was sort of a secondary residence for the imperial family, with most rulers tending to favor the Great Palace on the eastern side.
+The Blachernae Palace is named so because of its location in the northwest corner of Constantinople comprising the suburb of Blachernae.
+During the peak period in the city’s history from the 4th to 11th century AD, this structure, though boasting its fair share of grandeur, was sort of a secondary residence for the imperial family, with most rulers tending to favor the Great Palace on the eastern side.